 Family activities will be held throughout the school year to allow students the opportunity to share projects they have created and to engage families in learning activities.
-These include events such as Family Math & Science Night, Read-A-Thon, Reading Fair, Geography Fair, and Civil War Re-enactors.
+These include events such as Family Math & Science Night and Family Reading Night.
 Additional activities are provided for parents through our PTC, including Book Fair and 5K Fitness Run.
-PTC also assists with field trips that support curriculum program.
+Field trips that support curriculum program are essentials in helping elementary students make meaningful connections to classroom instruction.
 Parents, as well as students, may access the school library.